-GrabCar and Grab Express integrate in their registration process the workers' consent to share data with other parties, which means agreement to the Privacy Notice, Terms of Service, and Code of Conduct of the company.
-Some of the This mechanism enables riders to submit appeals or complaints regarding the platform's decisions or actions.
-The driver/delivery-partner is sent a text message for a one-on-one interview to gather additional information on the concern.
-If there is no response, three call attempts will be made to pursue the interview with the driver/deliverypartner.
-If after such attempts and driver/delivery-partner still fails to join the interview, then the necessary sanction is enforced.
+The platform provides riders with an appeals process.
+This mechanism enables riders to submit appeals or complaints regarding the platform's decisions or actions.
+The driver/ delivery-partner is sent a text message for a one-on-one interview to gather additional information on the concern.
+If there is no response, three call attempts will be made to pursue the interview with the driver/delivery-partner.
+If after such attempts and driver/ delivery-partner still fails to join the interview, then the necessary sanction is enforced.
 Workers may appeal a sanction/disciplinary action through the Grab Driver Partner's Appeal form.